Myminiwrldsht/Couture-Link/README.md

 - **Custom Order Form**: collect personal info, outfit inspirations, style preferences, and body measurements.
 - **Form Validation**: JavaScript validation checks all fields before submission.
--**localStorage**: submitted orders are saved to the browser and retrieved on the orders page.
+- **localStorage**: submitted orders are saved to the browser and retrieved on the orders page.
--**Dynamic Order Cards**: orders are generated and displayed dynamically using JavaScript DOM manipulation.
+- **Dynamic Order Cards**: orders are generated and displayed dynamically using JavaScript DOM manipulation.
--**Responsive Design**: media queries for tablet (768px) and mobile (480px) screens.
+- **Responsive Design**: media queries for tablet (768px) and mobile (480px) screens.
--**Glassmorphism UI**: modern frosted glass styling on form sections and confirmation message.
+- **Glassmorphism UI**: modern frosted glass styling on form sections and confirmation message.

 ---